SphericalLabs/OpenSoundLab/README.md

 The project is partially funded by an educational grant of the University of Applied Sciences Northwestern Switzerland ([IDCE FHNW](https://www.fhnw.ch/en/about-fhnw/schools/academy-of-art-and-design/institute-digital-communication-environments)).

 This repository is work-in-progress.
-Please always link to this repository if you fork, deploy or otherwise redistribute it, in order to keep downstream users in sync with our ongoing development.
+Please always link to this repository if you fork, deploy or otherwise redistribute it, in order to keep other users in sync with our ongoing development.

 ### Binaries
 [OpenSoundLab-0.46.apk](https://github.com/ludzeller/opensoundlab/releases/download/0.46/OpenSoundLab-0.46.apk) (22-09-05)